StephenCleary/blog-stephencleary-dotcom/blog/_posts/2011-08-04-option-parsing-preventing-multiple.md

 ---
 layout: post
 title: "Option Parsing: Preventing Multiple Argument Values"
-tags: ["Option Parsing", ".NET", "Nito.KitchenSink"]
+series: "Option parsing"
+seriesTitle: "Option Parsing: Preventing Multiple Argument Values"
 ---
 When dealing with multiple argument values, there are four basic behaviors: _overwrite_, _append_, _prevent_, and _ignore_.

-[Last week's post](http://blog.stephencleary.com/2011/07/option-parsing-allowing-multiple.html) contained a few examples of the _append_ behavior, which is supported by having the property setter place the values into a backing list.
+[Last week's post]({% post_url 2011-07-28-option-parsing-allowing-multiple %}) contained a few examples of the _append_ behavior, which is supported by having the property setter place the values into a backing list.